 2. Discuss safety and risk with community partners (CPs):

-• Note: If students are doing direct service (direct client contact, physical labor, or onsite administrative work), the instructor should ask the CP if they have “liability insurance covering volunteers” (verbal is good enough).
+- Note: If students will do direct service (direct client contact, physical labor, or onsite administrative work), the instructor should ask if the CP has “liability insurance covering volunteers” (a verbal “yes” is good enough).

 3. Provide guidance if students are designing their own project:

-• Students should use the Student Initiated Project form or a class-specific document containing risk management language.
-The template outlines learning goals, project purpose, activities, community partner contact information, risk, and liability.
+- Students should use the Student Initiated Project form or a class-specific document containing the same risk management language.
+The form outlines learning goals, project purpose, activities, community partner contact information, risk, and liability.

 4. Discuss safety and risk with students: